yreynhout/AggregateSource/README.md

 ## Testing

-Guides you in writing test specifications using this simple codified statechart.
+Helps you write test specifications, using a simple, codified statechart and a fluent syntax.

 ![Test specification - Statechart](docs/images/TestSpecificationStatechart.png)

-You can write either command handler or aggregate specific tests in the following formats:
+This fluent syntax comes in two flavors (for now).
+One is targetted at writing command handler test specifications, the other at writing aggregate specific test specifications.
+This begs the question: "Which one should I use?".
+The simple answer is: "Whichever one is more appropriate for the situation.".

 #### Testing Command Handlers